 As a general rule of thumb, total omega intake should not exceed 10g per day, of which about 2-3g should be omega 3 and 7-8g omega 6.
 Why?
 Because both, omega 3 and omega 6 belong to the highly sensitive and reactive group of poly-unsaturated fatty acids.
 They get easily damaged by heat, light or oxygen, causing so-called free-radicals that promote cell damage.
 More of a good thing is not always better.

 What about supplements?

 Ideally you would get all your omega 3 from food.
 With only 400g or 3 servings of fatty fish per week you would be covered.
-As a general rule, the smaller the fish, the saver in terms of contamination, since at the bottom of the food chain (tipp: taking a chlorella based supplement 30min before fish consumption can help to lower the absorption of potential toxins as well).
+As a general rule, the smaller the fish, the safer in terms of contamination, since at the bottom of the food chain (tip: taking a chlorella based supplement 30min before fish consumption can help to lower the absorption of potential toxins as well).

 However, if you do not like fish or have no access to it, a high quality omega 3 supplement can be very useful.
 It's one of the essential supplements I recommend to basically anyone.
 However, you must choose wisely!
 Many products are highly processed, exposing those sensitive fatty acids to high heat, pressure and chemicals, so that the end product is often rancid , potentially causing more harm than good.
 Many contain heavy metals too.
 Omega 3 supplements should never come in transparent packaging, since light also oxidizes unsaturated fatty acids.

 - Product not contaminated with heavy metals

 - Careful extraction without chemicals, high heat and high pressure